Microsoft-Web/HOL-PageInspector/HOL.md

 As there is no real WYSIWYG in ASP.NET WebForms, some style issues are detected on a later stage, after running or deploying.
 Now, with Page Inspector, it is possible to preview any page without running the solution.

-In this task, you will use the Page inspector for fixing some issues the Photo Gallery application.
+In this task, you will use the Page inspector for fixing some issues of the Photo Gallery application.
 In the following steps, you will detect and quickly fix some simple styling issue in the header.

 1. Using Page Inspection, locate the **Register** and the **Log In** links at the left side of the header.